 Since characters are at the core of every story, developing and imagining the characters’ arcs and conflicts is an excellent way to start a character-driven story.
 Writing down the story from each character’s perspective—even if most of those words won’t make it in the final manuscript—is a great way to envision the story in your mind, as the author.
 Following the hero’s journey structure is a great way to start this kind of outline.

 The beat sheet is a term mostly used in screenwriting.
 A scene, which is the smallest unit of a story, is divided into beats in movies and TV shows.
 As a scene develops, the beat is that space between decisions, dialogue, or events that happen during the scene.
 If you are a visual type of writer and envision your story as a movie, using a beat sheet might be a suitable outline method.
 Here is an example of a beat sheet for Toy Story 3.

 The Snowflake Method was developed by award-winning author and writing teacher Randy Ingermanson.
 Its premise is to start with one central idea and then expand that idea in iterations, much like a snowflake unfolds from the center.
 It’s the main idea I used in the Master Novel Outlining and Tracking Tool, and you will see a seed of it in here as well.
 I highly recommend visiting Randy’s site and reading his books on writing.

 For those who are not fully immersed in the outlining mindset and want to leave a little bit of mystery to how the story develops, the bookends method might be what you need.
-This method implies outlining the beginning and ending of the story at a high level.
+This method implies outlining the beginning and end of the story at a high level.
 Starting with the beginning and the ending means that you know where you start, and you know where you’ll end up.
 Having those anchors will keep you on the path as you fill in the middle.